MahikaJaguste/library-management-system/README.md

 pip3 install pyyaml
 ```

 MySQL Server (Workbench) should also be installed.
-Dump the library schema with dummy values using the following command in mysql:
+Dump the library schema with dummy values using the following command in MySQL:

 ```
 source dumpfile.sql;